tForToki/NSU-Chatbot/README.md

 # NSU-Chatbot
 Here is the repository of the project for CSE299-Junior Project at North South University(NSU).
 We created a chatbot for NSU Electrical and Computer Engineering(ECE) department.
 Our chatbot can answer almost everything about ECE department.

+This project is an intelligent Retrieval-Augmented Generation (RAG) based chatbot developed for the Department of Electrical and Computer Engineering (ECE) at North South University (NSU).
+It is designed to assist students, faculty, and visitors by answering queries about the department using accurate, document-grounded information.
+The system leverages LangChain, ChromaDB, and "meta-llama/Llama-2-7b-chat-hf" language models to build a robust pipeline that retrieves relevant answers from official departmental documents, such as syllabi, course descriptions, and administrative guides.

+The data source was a departmental website info text file (extracted_text.txt), parsed and converted into text chunks with metadata for efficient retrieval.
+Embeddings were generated using "sentence-transformers/all-MiniLM-L12-v2" and stored in ChromaDB for fast semantic search.
+The chatbot uses LangChain’s ConversationalRetrievalChain to maintain context across multiple queries, offering coherent multi-turn conversations.
+The interface is built with a clean, student-friendly React-based frontend, featuring predefined question prompts, past query history, and a typewriter effect for dynamic responses.

+This chatbot is optimized for question-answering tasks in the academic context and can be further extended to include more NSU-wide resources or integrated into NSU’s official platforms.
+It showcases a practical application of modern NLP pipelines, vector databases, and real-time user interaction in education.